mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 Even though you don’t realize, you struggle to express yourself every day, don’t you?
 Between your friends and you, you try to express, you try to talk about something – really struggling.
 Don’t you?
 The more you try to [talk about something] in a proper way, the more you realize [there is] some problem there.
 So regardless of whether you are conscious of it or not, we really want to have confidence – in speech, in physical action, in mental action, whatever you do.

 So that’s why [it says,] when you have to speak, you have to speak — but, “in the whole world there is no match for him.”
 That [means] nothing to compare.
 At that time, words [are] coming from the silence, according to my term.
 In other words, life itself.
 It’s really life.
 You cannot pin down what life is, but you can experience it.
-Study, and quietly, stably, practice day by day.
+Study and quietly, stably, practice day by day.
 Anyway, whatever happens, if your life is just going like the water in the Ganges river, you can really realize what life is.
 It’s very difficult to express it, but when you talk, that talking is coming from this.

 So even though you say one word, it’s very impressive.
 Even though you use usual words, behind the words there is something.
 You don’t know what it is.
 Behind the words there is something impressive.